mightyleader/Multipeer_Talk/presentation.md

 ---
 #[fit]Multipeer networking...

-allows you to send data *from one device directly to another*
+sends data *from one device to another*

 ---
 #[fit]Multipeer networking...

-allows you to send data *from one device directly to another*
+sends data *from one device to another*

 requires *no server infrastructure*

 ---
 #[fit]Multipeer networking...

-allows you to send data *from one device directly to another*
+sends data *from one device to another*

 requires *no server infrastructure*

-Data can be transmitted over *Bluetooth LE*, *Ad-Hoc* WiFi or *Infrastructure* WiFi
+sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

 ---
 #[fit]Multipeer networking...

-allows you to send data *from one device directly to another*
+sends data *from one device to another*

 requires *no server infrastructure*

-can be transmitted over *Bluetooth LE*, *Ad-Hoc* WiFi or *Infrastructure* WiFi
+sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

 *bridges across interfaces*

+---
+#[fit]Multipeer networking...

+sends data *from one device to another*

+requires *no server infrastructure*

+sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

+*bridges across interfaces*

+can send data as *blob, URL or stream*

+---
+#[fit]Multipeer networking...

+sends data *from one device to another*

+requires *no server infrastructure*

+sends over *Bluetooth, *Ad-Hoc or Infrastructure WiFi*

+*bridges across interfaces*

+can send data as *blob, URL or stream*

+can ensure *order and delivery of data*

 ---
 #[fit]Consider 3 iOS devices...